nftwzrd/Decentraland-nft-Bidding-Bot/README.md

 ## Features
 Our bidding bot for Decentraland on OpenSea has the following features:

-1 .Support for Multiple currencies including wETH, DAI, and USDC 2 .Customizable expiration time options including minutes, hours, and days 3 .The ability to fix bids to full collection, outbid other offers, or underbid the current price 4 .A price cap for outbidding or underbidding
+- Support for Multiple currencies including wETH, DAI, and USDC
+- Customizable expiration time options including minutes, hours, and days
+- The ability to fix bids to full collection, outbid other offers, or underbid the current price
+- A price cap for outbidding or underbidding
-5 .The ability to bid on multiple collections simultaneously using threads 6 .The option to filter art by rarity, price, and sorting criteria.
+- The ability to bid on multiple collections simultaneously using threads
+- The option to filter art by rarity, price, and sorting criteria.
-7 .Multithreading for faster performance
+- Multithreading for faster performance
-8 .Instant outbidding
+- Instant outbidding

 ## To-dos